 In this picture, you see the sensor and needle loaded into the Sen-serter, a spring-loaded sensor insertion device.
 For the record, I am a fan of spring-loaded insertion devices.
 I like that they help me with a quick insertion, something I’ve always had trouble with doing manually.

 Again, I want to say that, even though the needle is the largest I’ve seen/used, not a single insertion hurt.
 Not even a little bit.
 I had one that bled like crazy, but even that was pain-free.

 The process after insertion was slightly confusing though.
 There is a 5-minute “wetting” period after insertion.
 What that means is that you have to wait for at least 5-minutes before plugging in the transmitter.
 Once plugged in, the clamshell is supposed to show a green light (that part is kind of cool.
 It seems the light is buried way inside, but still shows through the clamshell skin).

-There were a couple of times where I didn’t get the green light, and I wasn’t sure why.
+There was a couple of times where I didn’t get the green light, and I wasn’t sure why.
 I would disconnect the transmitter and try again, and then it seemed to work fine.